 If a project requires travel outside the local area to gather data or perform work related to the research, funds are often available to cover airfare (or mileage reimbursement for driving a personal vehicle), lodging, meals and other related expenses.

 If you are working on a grant-sponsored project for a faculty member, you may be able to be paid for your time spent working on research.

 There are a wide variety of undergraduate research grant opportunities, some offered by Baylor and some by outside sponsors.

 URSA Small Grants

-The Office of the Vice Provost for Research offers funding for undergraduate research through the URSA Small Grants program.
+The Office of Engaged Learning offers funding for undergraduate research through the URSA Small Grants program.
 These grants can fund student-initiated research mentored by a faculty member or projects by faculty members with undergraduates involved in carrying out the project.
 In either case, applications must be made by the faculty member, who will serve as the principal investigator on the research.
 Applications are competitively reviewed and awarded as funds allow.
-Visit the OVPR website for more information.
+The application may be found on the URSA web page.

 In addition to URSA Small Grants, funding is available from other sources including university departments, nonprofit foundations, federal agencies and more.